lpr78/4-Portfolio2/README.md

 ## Features

 ## Future Enhancements
+* The actual timer was not added to the game and this was a success criteria point that was supposed to be added to the game itself.
+Further learning required to complete this task in as a learning development point.
 ## Testing Strategy
 * Refer to the following link to see a diarised approach to testing and noterised feedback
   * [Testing Link](TESTING.md)